 This review assesses Qatar’s legal and regulatory framework against these elements and each of the enumerated aspects.
 In respect of each essential element a determination is made that either (i) the element is in place, (ii) the element is in place but certain aspects of the legal implementation of the element need improvement, or (iii) the element is not in place.
 These determinations are accompanied by recommendations for improvement where relevant.

-The State of Qatar has been ranked first among the Gulf and Arab countries in the Transparency International’s (TI) Corruption Perception Index (CPI) 2015.
+Qatar is ranked 22nd in the Corruption Perceptions Index 2015 made by Transparency International.
+The State of Qatar has been ranked first among the Gulf and Arab countries in Transparency International’s (TI) Corruption Perception Index (CPI) 2015.

 The State of Qatar is exerting many efforts aimed at promoting national transparency and integrity indicators, improving its indexes and rank among the most developed countries in terms of transparency and integrity in the world.

-To achieve this target, the State of Qatar has added a number of legislation in line with international agreements, particularly the United Nations Convention Against Corruption in order to enhance transparency, integrity, promote full control on the state funds, protect public money from waste and promote international cooperation as a top priority by profiting of international expertise and successful experiences.
+To achieve this target, the State of Qatar has added a number of legislations in line with international agreements, particularly the United Nations Convention Against Corruption in order to enhance transparency, integrity, promote full control of state funds, protect public money from waste and promote international cooperation as a top priority by profiting of international expertise and successful experiences.

-Requirements for Companies Registered in Qatar The following form of companies must have an audit:
+Audit: The following forms of companies must have an audit:

-The legal and institutional framework of the State of Qatar in the context of implementation of the United Nations Convention against Corruption, that the State of Qatar (Qatar) signed the Convention on 1 December 2005 and ratified it by Decree 17 of 2007 on 30 January 2007.
+The legal and institutional framework of the State of Qatar is in the context of implementation of the United Nations Convention against Corruption that the State of Qatar (Qatar) signed on 1 December 2005 and ratified by Decree 17 of 2007 on 30 January 2007.
 The Convention entered into force for Qatar on 1 March 2007.

-The Laws of Qatar indicated offense the bribery and trading in influence (arts.
-15, 16, 18 and 21) Qatar criminalizes active bribery of national public officials pursuant to article 141 read in conjunction with article 140 of the Penal Code (PC), provided that the offer or the promise is accepted.
+The laws of Qatar criminalize bribery and trading in influence (arts.
+15, 16, 18 and 21).
+Qatar criminalizes active bribery of national public officials pursuant to article 141 read in conjunction with article 140 of the Penal Code (PC), provided that the offer or the promise is accepted.
 The same penalty applies to the intermediary.

 The institutions most relevant in the fight against corruption are the Public Prosecution office, which has a dedicated department handling corruption and money-laundering cases, the Administrative Control and Transparency Authority and Qatar Financial Information Unit (FIU).

-A new Tenders Law has recently been decreed in Qatar and is expected to be published shortly.
-Following a recognised need for a set of uniform guidelines bringing more clarity to the public procurement process the new law has been a positive step forward.
-It revamps and modernises the governmental contracting process in the State of Qatar.
+A new Tenders Law has recently been decreed in Qatar and was effective on 2016 .
+Following a recognized need for a set of uniform guidelines bringing more clarity to the public procurement process the new law has been a positive step forward.
+It revamps and modernizes the governmental contracting process in the State of Qatar.

 The new law applies to most governmental and quasi-governmental contracts of the State of Qatar.
-It can also apply to private entities in receipt of state funding.
+It can also apply to private entities receiving state funding.
 Government contracting in Qatar offers lucrative opportunities for local and international businesses that know how to take advantage of them.

-New governmental contracting methods: Together with the traditional methods of governmental contracting, the new law introduces competition as a method of procurement for technical works, including drawings and designs.
+Together with the traditional methods of governmental contracting, the new law introduces competition as a method of procurement for technical works, including drawings and designs.
 It also extends to two-stage tendering which can assist in defining the technical requirement and the scope of work.
-At the same time, it secures appointments on the basis of the right contractor, agreed costs and appropriate transfer of risk.
+At the same time, it secures appointments based on the right contractor, agreed costs and appropriate transfer of risk.

 To manage conflicts of interest the new law requires relevant government employees to declare any potential interest, whether directly or indirectly, in any governmental contract, which brings the law in line with international best practice.